percona/pmm/docs/using/platform/dbaas.md

     kubectl get pods
     ```

-3. Then you need to modify your kubeconfig file, if it's not utilizing the `aws-iam-authenticator` or `client-certificate` method for authentication against k8s.
+3. Modify your kubeconfig file, if it's not using the `aws-iam-authenticator` or `client-certificate` methods for authentication against k8s.
 Here are two examples that you can use as template to modify a copy of your existing kubeconfig:

-    - For `aws-iam-authenticator` method:
+    - For the `aws-iam-authenticator` method:

         ```yaml
         ---